 Imagine having a secretary, your own “girl Friday”, who:

-- Informs you on the last NFL game outcome,
+- Informs you of the last NFL game outcome;

 - Warns you about traffic jams.

 It may sound like a fantasy, but that’s what Cortana has actually been designed for.

 Basically, Cortana is scarily smart.
 She thoroughly studies your lifestyle and personality, including:

 - Your family;

 - Working schedule;

 It even checks your emails and reads the browser history – an extra reason to keep it clean, right??

 Cortana absorbs and processes all that data in order to provide you the most interesting/relevant news and information.
 For example the release date of the latest “Game of Thrones” episode or names of top 5 beard wax brands.

 At first, it may seem that we are dealing with an evil corporation here which desperately tries to spy on you.
 But luckily you can edit all of your private information in the so-called “Cortana's Notebook”, erasing the most intimate details of your everyday life.